 ‘Birth registration’ is a term that refers to the official and permanent recording of the birth of a child by a foundational identity system of a State.
 It establishes a legal record of where a child was born and who his or her parents are, key facts by which children acquire nationality.
 UNHCR promotes birth registration of persons of concern by the host State as a fundamental human right, as a Sustainable Development Goal2 and a means to reduce and prevent statelessness.

 Birth registration is usually carried out in several steps: first, the birth is recorded at the place of delivery by medical personnel, in the form of an attestation or notification of the birth; next, the birth is then reported to the civil registrar and registered in the birth registry on the basis of a statement and the presentation of the birth attestation or notification; a certificate is then issued by the civil registrar to prove the birth registration.
-The birth certificate includes, at a minimum, the name of the child at birth, the sex of the child, the names of both parents (or single parent’s name, as relevant) and the date and place of birth.
+The birth certificate should include, at a minimum, the name of the child at birth, the sex of the child, the date and place of birth, the names of both parents (or single parent’s name, as relevant) and nationality of both parents.

 2 Sustainable Development Goal (16.9): provide legal identity for all, including birth registration, by 2030: https://www.un.org/sustainabledevelopment/peace-justice/